The Winter King (Cornwell novel): Part Five: The Shield Wall

 During a lull in the fighting, Galahad returns with the bad news that no one from Gwent is coming to reinforce them, except for perhaps a few volunteers.
 A handful of men from Kernow do arrive led by Prince Tristan, who wishes to repay Arthur for fighting against Owain.
 As the fighting resumes Derfel and his men are beaten further back.
 The battle stops once again as Cuneglas, Edling of Powys, offers them the chance to surrender; they refuse.
 Before the battle can recommence Merlin arrives and commands both armies to cease hostilities because he needs all Britons to help him in his quest for the Cauldron of Clyddno Eiddyn, one of the lost Thirteen Treasures of Britain.
 Gorfyddyd is furious that Merlin has interrupted his chance of becoming High King, but Merlin is the most revered druid in all of Britain and therefore protected from harm.
 Gorfyddyd refuses Merlin's requests and readies his troops again for battle.
-Merlin, turning to Derfel, informs him that he has convinced Oengus Mac Airem's Blackshield Irishmen, previously allied to Gorfyddyd, to switch sides and give Arthur victory.
+Merlin, turning to Derfel, informs him that he has persuaded Oengus Mac Airem's Blackshield Irishmen, previously allied to Gorfyddyd, to switch sides and give Arthur victory.
 Sure enough as battle resumes the Blackshields attack Gorfyddyd and surround his retreating shield-wall.

 In the aftermath, Gorfyddyd is fatally wounded but uses his last breath to curse Arthur and declare Guinevere a whore.
 Arthur demands to hear from Cuneglas that his father was lying and that he swear an alliance will exist between Dumnonia and Powys against the Saxons; Cuneglas concedes, bringing the civil war to an end.
 Derfel and Nimue continue into the Powysian encampment and find Gundleus barricaded in a hut, protected by Tanaburs.
 The druid threatens to unleash his most terrible curses on Derfel and tells him that he can show him his mother, but Derfel resists his power and cuts him in half.
 Nimue then slowly tortures Gundleus to death, attaining her long-sought vengeance.